donomii/throff/README.md

 Fold works like map, it applies a function to every element of the array.
 But instead of building a new array, FOLD passes the result of your function to the next call of **function**

+The function must work like this:  FUNC leaf accumulator

 FIXME moar

 #### FOLDTREE